VALDE021/Prediction-of-Product-Sales/README.md

 ![Linear Regression](https://github.com/VALDE021/Prediction-of-Product-Sales/assets/134979886/e5dc62e1-aa32-4049-9511-8c51a29e5654)
 * Looking at how the Outlet_Identifier react to the graph is way we can pinpoint where the improvments in other locations need to be addressed and how to predict the outcomes.

-* Then looked at our top 5 important features, which you see in a Random Forest (RF) Tree Model.
+* Looking at our top 5 important features, which I used in the Random Forest (RF) Tree Model.
-> * The top 5 that my RF Tree Model showed was is:
+> * The top 5 of the RF Tree Model showed is:
 >> 1. Item_MRP
 >> 2. Outlet_Type Grocery Store
 >> 3. Item_Visibility